What Is Thai Ginger Chicken?

 — Her Hands His EyesWhat Is Thai Ginger Chicken?

-Thai ginger chicken — ไก่ผัดขิง, Gai Pad Khing — is a classic Thai stir-fry built entirely around the flavor of fresh ginger.
-Sliced chicken is cooked over high heat with a generous amount of julienned fresh ginger, mushrooms, and green onion in a sauce of oyster sauce, fish sauce, soy sauce, and a touch of sugar.
+Thai ginger chicken, ไก่ผัดขิง, Gai Pad Khing, is a classic Thai stir-fry built entirely around the flavor of fresh ginger.
+Sliced chicken is cooked over high heat with julienned fresh ginger, onion, and bell pepper in a sauce of oyster sauce, fish sauce, soy sauce, and a touch of sugar.
 The dish is simple in its structure and direct in its intention: the ginger is not a background note, not a supporting flavor.
 It is what the dish is about.

-Gai Pad Khing is a dish found across Thailand — in home kitchens, at street food stalls, and on the menus of Thai restaurants worldwide.
+Gai Pad Khing is found across Thailand, in home kitchens, at street food stalls, and on the menus of Thai restaurants worldwide.
 It is considered a comfort dish: fast to make, satisfying, built around ingredients that are almost always available.
-What separates an authentic Thai ginger chicken recipe from a Western approximation is the amount of ginger — more than seems reasonable to an unfamiliar hand — and the quality of the wok heat.
+What separates an authentic Thai ginger chicken recipe from a Western approximation is the amount of ginger, more than seems reasonable to an unfamiliar hand, and the quality of the wok heat.
 The ginger needs enough heat to soften at the edges while keeping its sharpness at the center.
 Low heat produces something stewed.
 High heat produces something alive.

 The smell of it fills every room.
 That has always been true.